 Is There Still Hope for 7, 8, 9, and 10+ Year Old Picky Eaters?

-I think the same core principles apply to older picky eaters though, they just need tweaked a little, because it’s entirely possible for your child to begin to accept new and different foods at ANY age with the right picky eating plan.
+The good news is, the same core principles apply to older picky eaters though, they just need to be tweaked a little, because it’s entirely possible for your child to begin to accept new and different foods at ANY age with the right picky eating plan.